 The applicant must possess the academic qualifications required in his or her country for admission to the local university and pass the WAAST entrance exam.

 For the Post-secondary Diploma in Theology

-The applicant must be a graduate of a Bible institute that is endorsed by ATTS or by another accrediting association, or hold an accepted diploma, such as a General Certificate in Secondary Education (GCSE) or West Africa Education Certificate (WAEC) (equivalent to 10 or 11 years of primary and secondary education).
+The applicant must be a graduate of a Bible institute that is endorsed by the Africa Theological Training Service (ATTS), the Association for Pentecostal Theological Education in Africa (APTEA), or by another accrediting association, or hold an accepted diploma, such as a General Certificate in Secondary Education (GCSE) or West Africa Education Certificate (WAEC) (equivalent to 10 or 11 years of primary and secondary education).
 He or she must pass the WAAST entrance exam.